Perry's Bridge Reptile Park, Mpumalanga

 More people are killed by horses than by snakes.

-The humans of this world can be safely divided into 2 camps: those who are intrigued by snakes and other reptiles, and those who will not knowingly go anywhere near them.
+The humans of this world can be safely divided into two camps: those who are intrigued by snakes and other reptiles, and those who will not knowingly go anywhere near them.

 If you fall into the first category, Perry’s Bridge Reptile Park in Hazyview, just a short drive from the Kruger National Park, is a must-see.

-Twice a day, at 11am and 3pm in the afternoon, there are 45-minute demonstrations with snakes.
+Twice a day, at 11am and 3pm, there are 45-minute demonstrations with snakes.

 This is where you get to see them close up, have all your questions answered, and if you’re fearless around snakes, to have your photograph taken with a handsome constrictor.

 Once a week, at 2pm on a Sunday, you can also see the crocodiles and alligators being fed – always a memorable experience.

 The enclosures mimic, to some extent, the snakes’ usual habitat, with rocks, pieces of wood and plants.
 You’ll find 42 enclosures of indigenous and exotic snakes, including the deadly and well known Green mamba, as well as less familiar specimens like the Cape file snake.
 Each display has information about where the snake is usually found, its diet, biology and habits.

 Most people find the pythons, anacondas and constrictors particularly fascinating.